CodeScoring/docs/docs/osa/jfrog_osa.en.md

 The response also contains a link to the component page in CodeScoring with information about triggered security policies and found vulnerabilities:

 ![Component page](/assets/img/osa/component-page.png)

+**Important**: if a component does not contain a version, it is not sent for analysis to CodeScoring and, accordingly, is not blocked by the plugin.